luttje/filament-user-attributes/README.md

     }
     ```

-2. Have the models with the `HasUserAttributes` trait implement the `HasUserAttributesContract` interface.
-It should implement `getUserAttributesConfig()` and return the model with the `HasUserAttributesConfig` trait.
+2. Have the models with the `HasUserAttributes` trait implement the `getUserAttributesConfig()` method to return the model with the `HasUserAttributesConfig` trait.

     ```php
+    use Luttje\FilamentUserAttributes\Traits\HasUserAttributes;
     use Luttje\FilamentUserAttributes\Contracts\HasUserAttributesContract;
-    use Luttje\FilamentUserAttributes\Traits\HasUserAttributes;

     class Product extends Model implements HasUserAttributesContract
     {
         use HasUserAttributes;

-        // This will be used to know which user attributes should be shown in the form and table. public function getUserAttributesConfig(): HasUserAttributesConfig
+        // This is the model that will be asked for the user attributes configuration.
+For example a user or tenant model. public function getUserAttributesConfig(): \Illuminate\Database\Eloquent\Model
         {
             return $this->user;
         }
     }
     ```

-3. Update the resources for your models with the `HasUserAttributes` traits to get the `HasUserAttributesTable` and `HasUserAttributesForm` traits.
+3. For all the models with user attributes go to their resources and apply the `HasUserAttributesTable` and `HasUserAttributesForm` traits.

-4. In your resources you will have to rename the static `form` and `table` methods to become `resourceForm` and `resourceTable` respectively.
-This is so the traits we just added can add and sort the user attribute fields and columns:
+4. In your resources you will have to rename the static `form` and `table` methods to become `resourceForm` and `resourceTable` respectively:

     ```php
     // ...